A Feature Weighted Mixed Naive Bayes Model for Monitoring Anomalies in the Fan System of a Thermal Power Plant: Simulation

 The numerical simulation data contains 5 continuous variables and 5 two-valued variables.
 The means of continuous variables are shown in Table \ref{Continuousfeaturesimulationmeans} and corresponding stds are displayed in Table \ref{Continuousfeaturesimulationstds}.
 The two-valued variable values under different classes are depicted in Table \ref{Binaryfeaturesimulationparameterst}.
 In order to make the case more general, the two-valued variable values under different classes are randomly adjusted.
 The adjustment percentages are listed in Table \ref{Binaryfeaturesimulationparameterst}.
-For instance, some x6 values under normal working condition, which are set as 0, are changed to be 1 after adjusting.
-Under each working condition, 1500 samples are randomly generated according to the set parameters.
-The samples under normal 1 and fault 1 are used for training the model, and the rest instances are used for testing.
+For instance, some values of $v_6$ under normal working conditions, which are set as 0, are changed to be 1 after adjusting.
+Under each working condition, 1500 samples are randomly generated according to the parameters.
+The samples under normal 1 and fault 1 are used for training the model, and the other instances are used for testing.

-The Gaussian naive Bayesian model (GNBM) classifier is used to the continuous variables and the Bernoulli naive Bayesian model (BNBM) classifier is utilized to two-valued variables.
-Then MHNBM and FWHNBM are utilized for modeling and anomaly detection with both two-valued and continuous variables.
-The results of all above models for the testing data are depicted by Figure \ref{ThelabelindicatorofGNB}-Figure \ref{ThelabelindicatorofSUFWMNBM}.
+The Gaussian naive Bayesian model (GNBM) is used for the continuous variables and the Bernoulli naive Bayesian model (BNBM) is utilized to two-valued variables.
+That is only $v_1,\cdots,v_5$ are used for build and test GNBM, and BNBM just utilize the information of $v_6,\cdots,v_{10}$ for modeling and verification.
+Different from GNBM and BNBM, MHNBM and FWHNBM are utilized for modeling and anomaly detection with both two-valued and continuous variables.
+The first 1500 samples of test data are normal data, and the rest are marked as faults.
+The test results of all above models for the testing data are depicted in Fig. \ref{ThelabelindicatorofGNB}-Fig. \ref{ThelabelindicatorofSUFWMNBM}.
+There are a lot of false alarms and missing faults when only continuous or two-valued variables are used, which can be seen in Fig. \ref{ThelabelindicatorofGNB} and Fig. \ref{ThelabelindicatorofBNB}.
+MHNBM and FWHNBM have better performance because they can simultaneously mine continuous and two-valued information at the same time.
+Compared to MHNBM, FWHNBM has the lower false alarm rate (FARs) and a higher fault detection rate (FDR) which are depicted in Fig. \ref{ThelabelindicatorofMHNBM} and Fig. \ref{ThelabelindicatorofFWMNBM}.